Bonfire (Craig Morgan song)

 "Bonfire" is a song co-written and recorded by American country music artist Craig Morgan.
 It was released in May 2009 as the third single from his album That's Why.
 It is only available on later presses of the album.
 The song entered the top 40 on the U.S. country charts in June 2009.
 It is his sixteenth single release.
 A Christmas version with new lyrics was released on November 24, 2009.
 Morgan wrote the song with Kevin Denney, Tom Botkin and Mike Rogers.
+To date, it is his last Top 10 Hit on the Hot Country Songs Chart.

 Content

 "Bonfire" is an up-tempo with electric guitar accompaniment.
 In it, the narrator describes a summertime party around a bonfire.
 The partiers are described in the first verse, while the second verse tells of a police officer showing up, causing the partiers to hide their beers.
 The officer then takes a beer himself and states that he "came to hang out / at the bonfire, out in the sticks[…]".